jacorbal/pynfact/doc/userdoc/error-codes.rst

 File manager error codes (``5x``)
 =================================

-There are no error codes for file operations, but this space is reserved for that.
+There are no error codes for file operations yet..., but this space is reserved for that.

 Server error codes (``6x``)
 ===========================